mehmetkadriumay/osduonrp/docs/docs/install.md

 # Install :material-download:
 ## Requirements for using CI Butler and deploying CImpl locally

-!!! info "Support"
+!!! example "Support"
     Currently CI Butler only supports **minikube with Docker** and deploying on **Kubernetes wtih Docker-Desktop** (built-in kubernetes).

     - Additionally CIButler only supports a single deployment to a kubernetes cluster.
     - Multiple deployments to different minikubes or separated by namespaces are not supported.
     - Using both CImpl on minikube and CImpl on Kubernetes with Docker Desktop at the same time is not currently supported.
+However if you manage the istio/ingress it should work.
+    - Success has been reported that local install to microk8s on Ubuntu works, however this is officially not supported or tested.
+You'll likely have to adjust istio/ingress on your own.

+    However in future support could be added for:

+    - Namespace separation (allowing multiple deployments),
+    - Deploying to other small local kubernetes (microk8s, kind, k3s, etc)
+    - Other remote kubernetes deployments (even cloud based),
-    However in future support could be added for namespace separation, deploying to remote kubernetes deployments, as well as minikube in: QEMU, Hyperkit, Hyper-V, KVM, Parallels, Podman, VirtualBox, VMware Fusion/Workstation, etc.
+    - Minikube support for more than docker driver (i.e. QEMU, Hyperkit, Hyper-V, KVM, Parallels, Podman, VirtualBox, VMware Fusion/Workstation, etc.)

     If you're interested in one of these please open an [issue](https://community.opengroup.org/osdu/ui/cibutler/-/issues/) to request it.

 !!! info "Install Requirements for installing CImpl locally"